mahdizmni/writings/content/posts/DP_nfl.md

 ---
 title: "Differential Privacy and No Free Lunch Theorem"
 date: "2024-11-18"
-description: "DP and no free lunch theorem"
+description: "What DP does and does not promise"
 tags: ["Privacy", "Statistics"]
 draft: false
 toc: true